corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/operating/cryptoservice-configuration.md

 ## Futurex

-Corda Enterprise nodes can be configured to store their legal identity keys in [FutureX Vectera Plus](https://www.futurex.com/products/vectera-series)
+Corda Enterprise nodes can be configured to store their legal identity keys in [Futurex Vectera Plus](https://www.futurex.com/products/vectera-series)
 HSMs running firmware version 6.1.5.8.

 In the `node.conf`, the `cryptoServiceName` needs to be set to “FUTUREX”, and `cryptoServiceConf` should contain the path